-The following procedure describes how to configure Windows 2000 to use the machine on a network without Windows 2000 Server, Windows 2000 Professional, Windows XP Professional, Windows XP Home Edition, Windows NT Server, Windows NT Workstation or NetWare based print server.
+The following procedure describes how to configure Windows 2000 to use the machine on a network without a Windows 2000 Server, Windows 2000 Professional, Windows XP, Windows NT Server, Windows NT Workstation or Net-Ware based print server.

 Consult your network administrator about which of the three protocols is appropriate.